Skip to content

 When to use Nikto

 Nikto is a first-pass reconnaissance tool.
-Run it to check server hardening before deeper application testing.
-It answers “is this web server configured safely?” in a few minutes.
+Run it to check server hardening before any deeper application testing.

-Not the right tool if you need full application testing, authenticated scanning, JavaScript execution, API testing, or business logic validation.
+It is not the right tool if you need full application testing, authenticated scanning, JavaScript execution, API testing, or business logic validation.
 For those, use a dedicated DAST scanner and keep Nikto for the server layer.
 For other no-cost options, see free DAST tools.

 Frequently Asked Questions

-What does Nikto scan for?
+What is Nikto used for?

 Can Nikto be used in CI/CD pipelines?